folarin-ogungbemi/authentication/frontend/README/project_setup.md

 ### Navigate User to HomePage after Login

-To make sure the user stays logged in to their application we need to get the token from the `local storage`

 - set localstorage item to the strigified data
 - import `useHistory` from 'react.router-dom
 - create the variable history to initialize the useHistory method